 Legal Action

-If the violator disregards the notice of violation, CDPHE can escalate the matter by filing an action in district court to compel compliance.
+If the violator disregards the notice of violation, in Colorado, the CDPHE can escalate the matter by filing an action in district court to compel compliance.
 This legal recourse aims to enforce adherence to regulations and protect public health.

 Significant Fines